wireapp/mi/README.md

 ## Building

 You need `libsodium` to be installed.
+After that, just do

+    $ cargo build

 ## Running tests

-You need both of these to run tests:
+To run all tests:

-    $ cargo run test
     $ cargo test

+To run just some specific test:

+    $ cargo test <test name>

+To get output from integration tests:

+    $ cargo test -- --nocapture